bun-colak-creolytix-dev/secret-santa/README.md

 ## 🔒 Security Features

 - **Admin Keys**: Each room has a unique admin key for organizer access
-- **Rate Limiting**: API endpoints are protected with Redis-based rate limiting
 - **Input Validation**: All user inputs are validated using Zod schemas
 - **Email Verification**: Prevents duplicate email addresses in the same room